joao-vbs/joao-vbs/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm JOAO!
-A passionate BUSINESS MANAGEMENT CONSULTANT and Data Science student from Spain/Brazil.
+A passionate BUSINESS MANAGEMENT CONSULTANT and DATA SCIENCE student from Spain/Brazil.

   - ⚡Senior Business Management Consultant with extensive international experience and in various sectors.

   - 🌱 I’m currently studying Data Science and Computer Science at LE WAGON

-  - 🔭 I am looking for my first job opportunity in Data Science. my dream is to one day help large companies achieve exceptional results in all areas with AI and Machine Learning.
+  - 🔭 I am looking for my first job opportunity in Data Science.
+My dream is to one day help large companies achieve exceptional results in all areas with AI and Machine Learning.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 38 years old, currently living in Spain.
-I have fluency in English, Spanish and Portuguese and have experience with SQL, Python, Data Science, Data visualization, and Machine Learning I have a extensive knowledge in the implementation of management methodologies (PDCA, Six Sigma, Ishikawa, Implementation of Results, Project Management) and Data Analysis (CRISP - DM, K-Means Clustering, Logistic Regression, Decision Tree, Machine Learning) working on projects that obtained significant increases in sales and cost reduction in all customers.
+I have fluency in English, Spanish and Portuguese and have experience with SQL, Python, Data Science, Data visualization, and Machine Learning.
+I have a extensive knowledge in the implementation of management methodologies (PDCA, Six Sigma, Ishikawa, Implementation of Results, Project Management) and Data Analysis (CRISP - DM, K-Means Clustering, Logistic Regression, Decision Tree, Machine Learning) working on projects that obtained significant increases in sales and cost reduction in all customers.

 </details>